Top 100 Pool and Billiards Tips, Tricks, "Secrets," and "Gems"

 - A solid understanding and feel for squirt, swerve, and throw effects is critical to being able to use sidespin effectively.

-- FHE and BHE can be used to compensate aim for squirt and swerve when using sidespin.
+- back-hand english (BHE) and front-hand-english (FHE) can be used to compensate aim for squirt and swerve when using sidespin.

 - Outside english can be used to eliminate throw, and this can be useful in clingy conditions (see gearing outside english).